The best weapons to use in PUBG Mobile (2023)

 The only con for this gun is that it’s limited to close to medium ranges fights.
 Using this in a long-distance fight will put you in a disadvantageous position due to its low single-fire damage and hard recoil in long-distance shots.

-There’s no doubt that Vector is the best submachine gun (SMG) in the game.
+There’s no doubt that the Vector is the best submachine gun (SMG) in PUBG Mobile.
 This tiny gun is very reliable, especially in the early parts of the game.
 It has a high firing rate making it very good in close-quarter combat, and it can fit various accessories.
-The only thing bad about this is it falls behind during the mid to late game when players are getting better loots.
+The only thing bad about this is it falls behind during the mid to late game when players are getting better loot.
 You might also want an extended mag to a vector to make it more deadly.

-Last on this list is our favorite shotgun, the SK12.
-SK12 is the best gun to have in the early parts of the game due to its high fire rate and damage as a shotgun.
-It’s very good for clearing out a building or house, given that not everyone has a decent vest.
+Our favorite shotgun is the SK12.
+The SK12 is the best gun to have in the early parts of the game due to its high fire rate and damage as a shotgun.
+It’s very good for clearing out a building, given that not everyone has a decent vest.

-Just like the vector, the use of SK12 falls out quickly when people are getting better loots.
+The use of SK12 falls off quickly when people are getting better loot.
 We suggest maximizing the use of SK12 in the early rounds so you can move freely and loot the area once you have eliminated all of your enemies.